ColinKCurtis/resume/README.md

 were developed by Dr. Jacqueline Krim, et al. ALAI was produced in MATLAB. </p>

 <p>Currently, my strongest programming language is Python 3.
 My experiences at
-Rennaissance Computing Institute (RENCI) have given me the ability to produce robust, clean, and modular code for use in the bioinformatics space and beyond.
+Renaissance Computing Institute (RENCI) have given me the ability to produce robust, clean, and modular code for use in the bioinformatics space and beyond.
 A multi-disciplinary environment, my time at RENCI has required me to quickly adapt in order to deliver our Data Science teams detail-oriented